Project Learning Tree

 Thank you to the Albert I Pierce Foundation for its generous support of EEANM's programs.
 We have received the first of a three-year grant to support our professional development and environmental literacy work.
 This grant has enabled us to expand our programs and outreach, resulting in greater opportunities for our state's environmental educators.

-EEANM and the Southwest Organizing Project are co-leads on a grant from EECapacity.
+EEANM and the Town of Atrisco Grant are co-leads on a grant from EECapacity.
 We are working together to build a consortium of Albuquerque community and school garden activists for expanding our capacity, collaborations and skills.
 Click here for more information.

 Phone: (505) 715-7021